 - In a silly comic that may not have been canon, Gotham City has a museum of the villains' failed death-traps and other ridiculous props, and the Riddler is curator as part of his rehabilitation, where he figures out the flaws that allowed Batman to escape.

 - The Elders of the Marvel Universe are each defined by their obsession.
-One of them is called The Collector for obvious reasons.
+Each one the Last of Their Kind, they devoted their entire immortal life to something, the most famous example being The Collector.

 - Cain and Abel of DC Comics fame.
 Cain collects mysteries, and Abel collects secrets.